lmweber/diffcyt/README.md

 For details on the statistical methodology and comparisons with existing approaches, see the paper (in progress).

-For tutorial and examples of usage, see the Bioconductor vignette (in progress).
+For a tutorial and examples of usage, see the Bioconductor vignette (in progress).